 - With a single test port, it is possible to generate a stimulus signal and measure the response signal in reflection.
-For a measurement example, refer to Chapter 6.2, "Reflection S-parameter measurement", on page 63. - With 2 test ports, full two-port measurements are possible; see Chapter 6.1, "Transmission S-parameter measurement", on page 56.
+For a measurement example, refer to Chapter 6.2, "Reflection S-parameter measurement", on page 70. - With more than one test port, it is possible to perform full two-port, 3-port, ..., or n-port measurements; see Chapter 6.1, "Transmission S-parameter measurement", on page 63.